Language

 Switch between Format and Minify modes in the toolbar

-Use the Tree view tab to explore nested JSON structures with collapsible nodes
+Open the Tree tab to explore nested JSON with collapsible nodes

-Click indent buttons (2, 4, 8) to change indentation level
+Click the indent buttons (2, 4, 8) to change the indentation level

 Press Tab in the editor to insert spaces matching your indent setting